mvolkmann/rust-web-scrape/README.md

 The elapsed time for each approach is output to show the speed benefit of using multiple threads.

-With 19 web sites listed in `web-sites.txt` and running on a 2019 MacBook Pro laptop with 32GB of memory, the single-threaded approach took 16.18 seconds and the multi-threaded approach took 707 milliseconds.
+With 19 web sites listed in `web-sites.txt` and running on a 2019 MacBook Pro laptop with 32GB of memory and 8 cores, the single-threaded approach took 16.18 seconds and the multi-threaded approach took 707 milliseconds.